We Analyzed the Future Direction of Energy Vault Holdings Inc. (NRGV), Here is What We Found

 NRGV’s Market Performance

-NRGV stocks went up by 21.24% for the week, with a monthly jump of 9.72% and a quarterly performance of 26.89%, while its annual performance rate touched 57.76%.
-The volatility ratio for the week stands at 8.62% while the volatility levels for the past 30 days are set at 9.05% for Energy Vault Holdings Inc..
-The simple moving average for the period of the last 20 days is 24.47% for NRGV stocks with a simple moving average of 36.75% for the last 200 days.
+NRGV stocks went down by -7.75% for the week, with a monthly drop of -7.04% and a quarterly performance of 8.19%, while its annual performance rate touched 35.77%.
+The volatility ratio for the week stands at 10.44% while the volatility levels for the past 30 days are set at 9.77% for Energy Vault Holdings Inc..
+The simple moving average for the period of the last 20 days is 5.04% for NRGV stocks with a simple moving average of 17.26% for the last 200 days.

 Analysts’ Opinion of NRGV